On asymptotically sharp bi-Lipschitz inequalities of quasiconformal mappings satisfying inhomogeneous polyharmonic equations: Preliminaries and main results

 Since where is the natural parameter, and since the limit of left-hand side in \eqref{equ} tends to $-1$, it follows that $\varphi$ is continuous in $s=0$, and therefore the function $s\to h(t(s))$ is $\mathcal{C}^1$.
 To show that the curve is $\mathcal{C}^2$, we find the curvature of $\partial\Omega$ at $0$.
 Namely if $x(t)=\mbox{Re} (h(e^{it}))$ and $y(t)=\mbox{Im} (h(e^{it}))$, then the curvature Then it can be proved that $\lim_{t\to 0}\kappa(t)=0$.
 Thus $\kappa$ is continuous in $\partial\Omega$ which means that the curve is $\mathcal{C}^2$. \end{exam}

-From the Example \ref{CKW-1}, we conclude that bi-harmonic quasiconformal mappings between smooth domains are not necessarily Lipschitz.
-Hence there is a classical problem which is as follows.

-\begin{ques} For $K\geq1$ ($K'\geq0$ resp.), what conditions do $K$-quasiconformal mappings ($(K, K')$-quasiconformal mappings resp.) satisfy to be bi-Lipschitz continuous?
-Furthermore, can you find the sharp bi-Lipschitz constants of the bi-Lipschitz continuous mappings? \end{ques}

-Recently, this problem has been attracted much attention.
-For example, the Lipschitz continuity of harmonic quasiconformal mappings has been discussed by many authors (see \cite{K4, K7, KMa, MV1, PS, Pav2}).
-The Lipschitz continuity of $(K, K')$-quasiconformal harmonic mappings (see Section \ref{p-1.2}) has also been investigated in \cite{CLSW,K8,ZTY}.
-On the discussion of the related topic, we refer to \cite{GI-1, GI-2, H-S, K3, K9, Ma, Pav2, TW, TW-1} and the related references therein.
-On the study of the Lipschitz characteristic of quasiconformal mappings satisfying certain elliptic PDEs, see \cite{ATM,CW,K6,K-M,K2,KS}.

-The main aim of this paper is to investigate the Problem \ref{q-1.3} for $K$-quasiconformal ($(K, K')$-quasiconformal resp.) self-mappings of $\mathbb{D}$ satisfying the inhomogeneous polyharmonic equations.
+The main aim of this paper is to improve and generalize Theorems \Ref{Thm-1.1} and \Ref{Thm-1.2}.
 In order to state our main results, we need to recall some basic definitions and some results which motivate the present work.

 For $z, \zeta\in\mathbb{D}$ with $z\neq \zeta$, let be the {\it Green function} and {\it (harmonic) Poisson kernel}, respectively, where $t\in[0,2\pi].$

 Let $\varphi_{n}\in \mathcal{C}(\overline{\mathbb{D}})$ and $f\in\mathcal{C}^{2n}(\mathbb{D})$, where $n\geq2$ is an integer.
 Of particular interest for our investigation is the following {\it inhomogeneous polyharmonic equation (or n-harmonic equation)}: